Monika281992/Azent-Overseas/README.md

 ```
 ## Configuration

-Please make use of [cosmiconfig](https://github.com/davidtheclark/cosmiconfig) to create a configuration for the plugin, for example, by adding this section to your package.json:
+Add this section to your package.json:

 ```json
 "cypress-cucumber-preprocessor": {